 To glimpse any one of the sea turtles who nest in Costa Rica is an inspiring experience.
-All are magnificent, mysterious creatures with distinct qualities: the astonishing arribadas of the olive ridley the impressive strength of the loggerhead sea turtle; the nimble maneuvers of the green turtle/pacific green turtle; the gorgeous colors of the hawksbill sea turtle; and the gigantic hulk of the leatherback turtle.
+All are magnificent, mysterious creatures with distinct qualities: the astonishing arribadas of the Olive ridley the impressive strength of the Loggerhead sea turtle; the nimble maneuvers of the Green turtle; the gorgeous colors of the hawksbill sea turtle; and the gigantic hulk of the l[Leatherback](/costa-rica/attractions/marino-las-baulas-national-park) turtle.
 All are fascinating.

 The reproductive rates of the turtles are slow, so it is difficult for them to recover from slaughter by poachers and fishermen.
 Even natural predators, and many of them, wait for baby turtles to hatch.
 The survivors mature slowly—it can take up to 40 or 50 years before a sea turtle is ready to mate and reproduce.
 Between slow maturation and a high death rate, it is a very real possibility that these endangered creatures will become extinct.
 It is crucial for us to realize this and take action to help and protect them.